 Be early for your interview!
 You can always go around the corner to a cafe to wait until it’s appropriate to go inside, but it looks really, really bad if you turn up late.
 It suggests that you are not that fussed about the getting the job.
 Plan your route beforehand and check for train delays the morning of your interview.
-If you do run into an unexpected scenario then let your interviewer know as soon as you can to apologies and give an ETA.
+If you do run into an unexpected scenario then let your interviewer know as soon as you can to apologise and give an ETA.

 Plan your outfit

-The way you present yourself at interview will speak volumes about your personality and whether you are a good fit for the company.
+The way you present yourself at an interview will speak volumes about your personality and whether you are a good fit for the company.
 You should research the company beforehand to gauge the level of formality of their employees.
 Always dress slightly smarter than an employee would on an ordinary day.
 Check out our interview dress guide to help you determine what you should wear to your next interview.